SuxPorT/100-days-code-python-bootcamp/intermediate/day-26/README.md

-# Day 26 - Intermediate - List Comprehension and the NATO Alphabet
+# Day 26

+## List Comprehension and the Nato Alphabet